-Check Yes No Notes Do you have information from invitees (including speakers/ facilitators) whether they have any special requirements for accessibility or whether they are bringing a personal assistant?
+Check Yes No Notes Do you have information from invitees (including speakers/facilitators) whether they have any special requirements for accessibility or whether they are bringing an assistant?
 Have interpreters been booked for the event?
-For example, best practice for sign language interpreters is to have two interpreters per session with a break after 45 minutes.
-Have interpreters been sent presentations and event resources in advance for preparation.
+For example, best practice for sign language interpreters is to have two interpreters per session, with a break after 45 minutes.
+Have interpreters been sent presentations and event resources in advance so they can prepare?
 Has information in braille, large print or audio been organized and budgeted for if there are people with a visual impairment who are coming?
 Have speakers at the meeting been informed about communication?
-Ask speakers to speak slowly and clearly and give any translators who are present time to translate.
-Has the room been arranged so that wheelchairs can pass through?
-Are there no objects that people can trip over?
+Ask speakers to speak slowly and clearly and give any interpreters who are present time to translate.

-Check Yes No Notes Is the timetable suitable for all participants?
+Check Yes No Notes Has the room been arranged so that wheelchairs can pass through?
+Are there pathways with no objects that people can trip over?
+Is the timetable suitable for all participants?
 Have regular breaks been scheduled-especially for interpreters and people using interpreters?
-Remote participation Have facilitators been briefed on the inclusion of remote participants?
+Remote participation Have facilitators been briefed on how to include remote participants?
 Have presentations been shared in advance?
 Have audio and video for remote participation been tested?